sarvex/Bqn125/README.md

-C
+BQN
 ======
-Trying to complete 125 projects in C
+Trying to complete 125 projects in BQN

 Numbers
 ---------